 We are continually looking for ways to test and enrich the knowledge in our organisation and to gain new expertise.
 We work closely with universities and research institutions to set up and conduct innovative projects.
 Together we turn promising ideas into a practicable and feasible project.

 If we are to give the circular economy a chance, we can't continue to sit on information.
 We make our own knowledge and expertise available to other stakeholders in the circular economy: companies, sector organisations, governments, schools, citizens.
-We give presentations at conferences and during events, and we set up stands at trade fairs both at home and abroad.
+We give presentations at conferences and events, and we set up stands at trade fairs both at home and abroad.

 Partners in business